 Charles: A chip off the old block.

 Richard: Indeed, Charlie.
-But learned it at Eton, I dare say.
+But I learned it at Eton, I dare say.
 Heaven knows where he got it.

 Charles: Indeed, indeed.
 Mind passing me the port?